-Eric Adams Considers Housing Migrants on Cruise Ships
+Eric Adams considers housing migrants on cruise ships

 A representative for Norwegian Cruise Line did not immediately respond to a request for comment.

 City officials have opened 23 emergency shelters to handle the influx of migrants.
 But the city recently failed to offer beds to 60 migrants who arrived at the center on East 30th Street in Manhattan where homeless men are assessed when they first enter the shelter system — the first major such lapse in more than a decade.

 The city has previously turned to its waterways to deal with overcrowding.
 In 1989, when a steep increase in drug arrests filled the Rikers Island jail complex, the city used a converted British troopship as a prison barge to house inmates and docked it in the Bay Ridge neighborhood in Brooklyn.

 Another floating jail barge, the Vernon C. Bain Center, is docked just north of Rikers Island.
 It opened in 1992 as a temporary solution and never closed.